 In step 9, I am going to ask the which conferences they attend, plus I’m also going to plant the seed about asking them for a referral to another guest.

-In step 11, I’m reminded to start my stopwatch when I hit the record button so that I’m able to note the starting time of one of my guests answer’s that I’m going to subsequently have my editor use as the 30 second intro clip that plays at the very start of each episode.
+In step 11, I’m reminded to start my stopwatch when I hit the record button.
+This allows me to note the starting time of one of my guest’s answers that I will select as a 30 second intro clip that plays at the very start of each episode.

 Then, in step 13 (shown in image above), are the pre-recording safeguards that I (and my guest) need to run through before hitting record so that we virtually eliminate the possibility that either one of us is going to end up contributing an unwanted noise into the recording….which would then result in increased editing time to find/remove said noise.